sushibagel/PoE-Mechanic-Watch/README.md

-Thank you to Griding Gear Games the developers of Path of Exile Thank you to hi5 and the allowed use of the tf.ahk autohotkey library. https://github.com/hi5/TF Thank you to the developers of AutoHotKey. https://www.autohotkey.com/
+Thank you to Griding Gear Games the developers of Path of Exile Thank you to hi5 and the allowed use of the tf.ahk autohotkey library. https://github.com/hi5/TF Thank you to the developers of AutoHotKey. https://www.autohotkey.com/ Thanks to user "mshall" on the AutoHotKey forums for the base code for the updater.

 ![Overlay](https://github.com/sushibagel/PoE-Mechanic-Watch/blob/main/Screenshots/Overlay.jpg?raw=true)